 Resident workers (Local) - Individual income

-Penrith City local resident workers have a lower proportion of people with high incomes ($1500 or more per week) than New South Wales.
+Penrith City local labour force have a lower proportion of people with high incomes ($1,750 or more per week) than New South Wales.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.